Navigation Menu+

-I found a fantastic recipe for microwave play dough.
-It’s very simple and quick.
-It’s easier to make than the traditional stove cooked play dough recipe, however it doesn’t keep as well unfortunately.
+The microwave play dough recipe very simple and quick.
+It’s easier to make than the traditional stove cooked play dough recipe, however it doesn’t keep as well.
 Still, if you need something quick and something that you aren’t planning to keep for more than a few days, this microwave play dough recipe is for you!

 Ingredients: